Can I bring my Pet to Venice or Sarasota?

 No Exotic Animals please!

 When we are talking about “pet-friendly communities,” the main focus of the article is about dogs and cats.
-Whether you consider bringing your pet to a Condo Community or a gated community you need to check the pet rules first.
+Whether you consider bringing your pet to a Condo Community or a gated community you need to check the HOA's pet rules first.
 If you want to bring your pet rattler or bird spider, you are moving into an uncharted territory which is not subject of this article.

 Only Cats and Dogs are considered Pets

-Now, let us have a closer look at those more “common” pets.
+Now, let us have a closer look at the more “common” pets.
 As long as your “lounge leopard” stays inside, very few communities have objections.
 Some may restrict the number of kittens to two; some communities don’t care at all about the number of house cats you have.
 We know one case where the owner had 30 cats!
 Wow!

 Not all Dogs are Equal

-The Breed is always a Concern
+The Breed will most likely be a Concern

 The Number of Dogs is also Important